-WHAT IS THE HANUKKA MIRACLE FOR HUMANISTIC JEWS?
+WHAT IS THE HANUKKAH MIRACLE FOR HUMANISTIC JEWS?

-The miracle of Hanukka is in understanding the history and origin of the holiday.
+The miracle of Hanukkah is in understanding the history and origin of the holiday.

 Are you looking for a Humanistic Jewish community to celebrate the holiday?
 Click here.